sanity-io/example-ecommerce-snipcart-vue/README.md

 $ npm run generate
 ```

 If you want to host this on Netlify, as a static build, follow [these steps](https://www.sanity.io/blog/tutorial-host-your-sanity-based-next-js-project-on-netlify#3-deploy-your-blog-on-netlify) while switching out the `generate` command above and changing the output directory from `out` to `dist`.
+Note: Nuxt is intended to run as a universal/isomorphic app and will make calls to the Sanity CDN.

 The queries are by default limited to 100 items.
 This project is just an example, but
 it is possible to expand it with pagination or forever-scroll.
 To get more items,